gioppy/angular-react-ires-workshop-2016/React/README.md

-# React Seed
+# AngularJS and React Workshop @IRES Udine
-Seed repository for React projects
+Sample projects for Angular and React workshop @ IRES Udine